Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Preliminaries

-\paragraph{Solving \acp{ode}} Numerical solutions of the \acp{ode} were obtained with \texttt{DifferentialEquations.jl} \cite{Rackauckas.2017}, a package implemented in Julia \cite{Bezanson.2017}.
-We use the solver \texttt{Tsit5} implementing a 5/4 Runge-Kutta method \cite{Tsitouras.2011}.
-We choose adaptive time steps during the transient period and then use additional fixed steps of $dt=0.1$ for the subsequent time span, which are used to obtain the data.
-We use random initial conditions and initialize the phase (difference) variables in the interval $[0,2\pi)$ and the frequency (difference) variables in $[-1,1]$. \paragraph{Continuing limit cycles} For continuing a limit cycle in one parameter, the Julia package \texttt{BifurcationKit.jl} was utilized \cite{RomainVeltz.2020}.
+For the continuation of a limit cycle in one parameter, the Julia package \texttt{BifurcationKit.jl} was utilized \cite{RomainVeltz.2020}.
 Here, the orthogonal collocation method is employed \cite{Dankowicz.2013,Doedel.1991}.
-As an initial guess for the continuation, a numerically obtained limit cycle is used. \\ For continuations of limit cycle solutions with diverging variables, as some phase or phase differences do within this work, the usual periodicity conditions no longer hold.
-By default, they state that every variable must attain the same value at both the starting and ending points of the orbit.
+As an initial guess for the continuation, a numerically obtained limit cycle is used. \\ For continuations of limit cycle solutions with diverging variables, as they occur in this work for some phase or phase differences, the usual periodicity conditions, which state that every variable must attain the same value at both the starting and ending points of the orbit, no longer hold.
 Since the phases and thereby also the phase differences are $2\pi$-periodic, it is allowed to shift the phase differences by a multiple of $2\pi$.
 The new periodicity conditions for the diverging phase variables $\Delta \phi_i$ are